-(8) Shake out the check valve ball.
+(8) Shake out the check valve ball and suction valve pins and balls.

-(9) Take care to keep the cross pin in the sleeve and spool horizontal.
+- (9) Take care to keep the cross pin in the sleeve and spool horizontal.
 The pin can be seen through the open end of the spool.
-Press the spool inwards and the sleeve, ring, bearing races and thrust bearing will be pushed out of the housing together.
+Press the spool inwards and the sleeve, ring, bearing races and thrust bearing will be pushed out of the housing together. - (10) Take ring, bearing races and thrust bearing from sleeve and spool.
+The outer (Thin) bearing race can sometimes "stick" in the housing, therefore check that it has come out.